 So the nitrogen flushing prevents oxidation and as long as the coffee bag is kept sealed the flavor loss will be drastically minimized.

-If there’s no such a valve, the gases won’t be able to escape the bag, and it will puff up and, likely, explode.
+If there’s no valve, the gases won’t be able to escape the bag, it will puff up, and, likely, explode.

 One-way valve nitrogen-flushed coffee bags not only extend the shelf life of roasted coffee beans but also make it possible for the beans to be packaged right after roasting.